speedandfunction/starter-kit-marketing/README.md

       // And more...
     });
     ```
 - [ ] **photoswipe (Lightbox)** "PhotoSwipe Lightbox" is a plugin for the popular JavaScript library "PhotoSwipe" that simplifies the process of creating responsive image galleries with lightbox functionality.
-It offers an easy-to-use API for adding lightboxes to your images, and is highly customizable and flexible.
+It offers an easy-to-use API for adding lightboxes to your images and is highly customizable and flexible.

-    It's usage within this theme is located at modules/content-widget-modules/image-gallery-widget, and is applied in conjunction with the swiper npm package.
+    Its usage within this theme is located at `modules/content-widget-modules/image-gallery-widget`, and is applied in conjunction with the swiper npm package.

     You can import it in your JavaScript file using the import statement: